InformaticsMatters/squonk/openshift/README.md

 ## TODOs

-Avoid running chemservices image as root user.
-Modify Dockerfile to run as tomcat user (see example-servlet for how to do this).
-Ideally allow to run as openshift gernerated user id.
+Avoid running chemservices image as Openshift assigned user. (priority=low)

+Split Chemservices up into its individual services and deploy independently.
+Only rdkit-search will require access to Postgres and RabbitMQ. (priority=medium)